The Newform $K$-Type and $p$-adic Spherical Harmonics: Archimedean Analogues

 Let $(\pi,V_{\pi})$ be an induced representation of Langlands type of $\GL_n(F)$, where $F$ is an archimedean local field, so that $F$ is either $\R$ or $\C$.
 There is no obvious analogue in the archimedean setting of the nonarchimedean congruence subgroups $K_1(\pp^m)$ and $K_0(\pp^m)$ of $K_n$ (though cf.~\cite{JN19}).
 This prevents one from defining the newform and conductor exponent of $\pi$ via the subspace $V_{\pi}^{K_1(\pp^{c(\pi)})}$ of $K_1(\pp^{c(\pi)})$-invariant vectors as in \hyperref[def:newform]{Definition \ref*{def:newform}}.

-As highlighted in \hyperref[rem:othercharacterisation]{Remark \ref*{rem:othercharacterisation}}, one can instead characterise the nonarchimedean newform, when viewed in the Whittaker model, as the unique Whittaker function $W^{\circ} \in \WW(\pi,\psi)$ that is right $K_{n - 1}$-invariant, with $K_{n - 1}$ embedded in $K_n$ as the subgroup \eqref{eq:archKn-1}, and that is a test vector for the local $\GL_n \times \GL_{n - 1}$ Rankin--Selberg integral whenever the second representation is unramified.
+As highlighted in \hyperref[rem:othercharacterisation]{Remark \ref*{rem:othercharacterisation}}, one can instead characterise the nonarchimedean newform, when viewed in the Whittaker model, as the unique Whittaker function $W^{\circ} \in \WW(\pi,\psi)$ that is both right $K_{n - 1}$-invariant, with $K_{n - 1}$ embedded in $K_n$ as the subgroup \eqref{eqn:archKn-1}, and is a test vector for the local $\GL_n \times \GL_{n - 1}$ Rankin--Selberg integral whenever the second representation is unramified.
 It is shown in \cite[Theorem 4.17]{Hum20} that this characterisation does indeed also hold in the archimedean setting, in that there is a unique such Whittaker function satisfying these two conditions.
 One would also like to show that the conductor exponent is characterised via the epsilon factor $\e(s,\pi,\psi)$; while this is the case when $F$ is nonarchimedean, this is unfortunately insufficient when $F$ is archimedean, for then $\e(s,\pi,\psi)$ is simply an integral power of $i$, and this integer is only determined modulo $4$.

-Nonetheless, the archimedean analogue of \hyperref[thm:newform]{Theorem \ref*{thm:newform}} holds; more precisely, the archimedean analogues of \eqref{eq:dimVKn-11} and \eqref{eq:VKn-11} are true via \cite[Theorems 4.7 and 4.12]{Hum20}.
-Here the nonarchimedean subgroup $K_{n - 1,1}$ of $K_n$ is replaced by the archimedean subgroup \eqref{eq:archKn-1}, which both share the property that they are the stabiliser subgroup of $e_n \in F^n$; moreover, the notion of ordering $K$-types by their \emph{level} in the nonarchimedean setting is replaced by ordering $K$-types by their \emph{Howe degree} in the archimedean setting (cf.~\cite[Section 4.2]{Hum20}).
+Nonetheless, the archimedean analogue of \hyperref[thm:newform]{Theorem \ref*{thm:newform}} holds; more precisely, the archimedean analogues of \eqref{eqn:dimVKn-11} and \eqref{eqn:VKn-11} are true via \cite[Theorems 4.7 and 4.12]{Hum20}.
+Here the nonarchimedean subgroup $K_{n - 1,1}$ of $K_n$ is replaced by the archimedean subgroup \eqref{eqn:archKn-1}, which both share the property that they are the stabiliser subgroup of $K_n$ with respect to the point $e_n \in F^n$; moreover, the notion of ordering $K_n$-types by their \emph{level} in the nonarchimedean setting is replaced by ordering $K_n$-types by their \emph{Howe degree} in the archimedean setting (cf.~\cite[Section 4.2]{Hum20}).